GunZ: The Duel: History

 The closed beta for ijji GunZ ended on November 17, 2006. ijji GunZ subsequently went live on November 29, 2006.
 The live service included clan wars and quest mode.
 The premium item shop was opened on January 8, 2007.
 Quest mode was updated on February 14, 2007.
 New sounds and voice narrations were added to the game on May 9, 2007.

-In 2011 the source code of GunZ 1.5 became available online.

 The game was managed on an international gaming portal by ijji games until management shifted to the Aeria Games gaming portal in March 2012.

 In the first week of May 2013 (1st on the forums and on the homepage), Aeria announced that the game would be cancelled on May 31, and that the forums would be deleted in June.
 They stated that only AP purchased during those final four weeks would be refunded, and that AP purchased in prior months/years used to build characters would not be refunded to players.

 This closure happened 2 months following the announcement that GunZ 2 would be released for free in English on Steam.

 In 2016, Masangsoft picked up the rights to both GunZ: The Duel and GunZ 2.

+In 2024 GunZ: The Duel was added to the Steam store.